Building your freelance proofreader website

 3. How do I contact them?

-If your website answers those questions quickly and clearly, you are already doing most of the work a website needs to do.
+If your website answers those questions quickly and clearly, it’s already doing most of the work a website needs to do.

 So, before thinking about design or platforms, it helps to define the purpose of the site.
 A freelance proofreader website is not an online portfolio in the traditional sense.
-It is closer to a structured sales page that works quietly in the background.
+It’s closer to a structured sales page that works quietly in the background.
 Its job is to:

 • explain your service clearly